pierre-rouleau/pel/doc/pel-manual.rst

   That function defines the auto-loading of all ``pel-`` files, the PEL feature which are mostly independent from each other.

-Currently, PEL use its own logic on top of the built-in package library to control the installation of missing package if the corresponding feature is activated via `PEL customization`_ ``pel-use-`` customization variable.
+Currently, PEL uses its own logic on top of the built-in package library to control the installation of missing package if the corresponding feature is activated via `PEL customization`_ ``pel-use-`` customization variable.
-PEL mechanism is similar to what the `use-package library`_ uses but includes logic specific to PEL that is aware of PEL fast-startup mode.
+PEL mechanism to control external package is similar to what the `use-package library`_ provides but also provides support for non-Elpa packages and includes logic specific to PEL that is aware of PEL fast-startup mode.

 The list of external packages used by PEL is shown in the `Credits`_ section.